Bye-election: Tension in Ondo over alleged sharing of money by Deputy governor at voting centres

 However, this reporter personally saw the deputy governor at the voting centre.

-meanwhile, low turn out of voters characterised yesterday election across the Federal constituency.
+meanwhile, the low turnout of voters characterised yesterday’s election across the Federal constituency.

 Voters at St Paul’s Primary school, Obaile, ward 9 Unit 3 in Akure North who identified the deputy governor kicked against his presence at the centre.